Docs

 Architecture design notes

-Written 2026-04-20 in the week before public launch, capturing the shape Parachute is evolving toward.
+Capturing the shape Parachute is evolving toward.

 -